-Leasing rates were strong in 2014.
-Seattle Housing Authority served 5,994 households in public housing as of year end, as well as 8,529 households with HCV vouchers.
+Leasing rates were strong in 2015.
+Seattle Housing Authority served more than 16,500 households as of year end, including 5,900 households in public housing as of year end, as well as 8,700 households with MTW HCV vouchers and 600 special purpose vouchers.
+SHA served an additional 2,500 households through other housing programs such as Section 8 Mod Rehab and Low Income Housing Tax Credit housing.